roessland/trello-pomodoro-stats/README.md

 ## The system ##

-When you have finished a Pomodoro session related to a card, add a comment starting with the string "Pomodoro #" (case sensitive).
+When you have finished a Pomodoro session related to a card, add a comment starting with the string "Pomodoro #" (case sensitive), and then positive integer less than 100.

 When finishing the first pomodoro for this task, comment

     Pomodoro #1 was good and uninterrupted.
 I can write whatever I want here.

-and for the next pomodoro, comment
+If you don't want sit in front of your computer doing pomodoros, that's fine.
+Just add the number of the last pomodoro you did, and the program will assume you did all pomodoros up to that number.

-    Pomodoro #2 went fine.
+    Pomodoro #7 went fine.

-When you are finished, move the card to a list containing completed tasks.
+The program will now assume you did pomodoro #2-6 at the same time you did #7, so for accurate statistics, add them continuously.
+If there is a need for it, I will add the ability to add the time a pomodoro was done to the comment.
+Like
+this:

+    Pomodoro #8 2011-20-03 15:30 could have been done some other day.
+    Pomodoro #9 12:30 was done today.

 ## The statistics ##